dapphub/dapptools/src/seth/README.md

 The `<block>` may be either a block hash or a block number.

+### `seth bundle-source`

+Fetch a contract source from etherscan and compile it with the appropriate Solidity version.
+Useful to provide source maps in calls to `seth run-tx` or `hevm exec --debug --rpc`.

+    seth bundle-source <address>

+Requires the `ETHERSCAN_API_KEY` environment variable to be set.

 ### `seth call`

 Call a contract without updating the blockchain.